RLVE: Scaling Up Reinforcement Learning for Language Models with Adaptive Verifiable Environments

 We investigate the effect of scaling up the collection of verifiable environments used during training.
 Within $\mathcal{C}_{256}$, we construct three fixed environment collections: $\mathcal{C}_1$, $\mathcal{C}_4$, and $\mathcal{C}_{16}$, containing 1, 4, and 16 distinct verifiable environments, respectively; each larger collection contains all smaller ones, i.e., $\mathcal{C}_1 \subset \mathcal{C}_4 \subset \mathcal{C}_{16} \subset \mathcal{C}_{256}$.
 We train the same four models as in Section~\ref{sec:exp-adaptivity} separately on each environment collection under an identical setup, and evaluate checkpoints on $\mathcal{D}_{\text{ood}}$, which is constructed from the 50 held-out environments.
 Additional details are provided in Appendix~\ref{app:analysis}.

-As shown in Figure~\ref{fig:environment-scaling}, expanding the collection of training environments consistently leads to better performance on held-out environments; this trend holds across all model types.
+As shown in Figure~\ref{fig:environment-scaling}, expanding the collection of training environments consistently leads to better performance on held-out environments across all model types.
 From another perspective, merely increasing the volume of RL training data remains insufficient for improving generalizable reasoning capabilities, given that a single environment can already generate an unbounded amount of data.
 Instead, scaling along the environment dimension emerges as a critical direction for future LM RL training.
-This insight echoes previous findings from classical RL research~\citep{cobbe2020proceduralgeneration}, and also resonates with observations from other LM training stages, such as SFT~\citep{wang2022supernaturalinstructions} and embedding learning~\citep{su2023instructor}, where expanding the collection of environments or tasks matters much more than increasing the sheer volume of data.
+This insight echoes findings from classical RL research~\citep{cobbe2020proceduralgeneration}, and also resonates with observations from other LM training stages, such as SFT~\citep{wang2022supernaturalinstructions} and embedding learning~\citep{su2023instructor}, where expanding the collection of tasks matters more than increasing the sheer volume of data.